lsst-sqre/sqr-032/index.rst

 nbval_ is known to be compatible with the xdist plugin for running tests in parallel.
 In this case, an entire notebook would be run together as a unit.

-It is know current known how to control which Jupyter kernel pytest_ or nbval_ runs notebooks with, or whether this is configurable.
+It is not currently known how to control which Jupyter kernel pytest_ or nbval_ runs notebooks with, or whether this is configurable.

 Overall, nbval_ is an excellent and comprehensive solution for ensuring that Jupyter Notebooks are reproducible.
 One caveat that must be recognized, though, is that nbval_ requires that notebooks be committed into documentation repositories with their outputs committed.